AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 transforms into an XML format that is a superset of Academy/ASC CLF.
 This is very useful for troubleshooting.
 It also opens up new workflow possibilities.
-The new ``ociowrite`` command-line tool will serialize an OCIO processor to a CTF file.
+The new ``ociowrite`` command-line tool will serialize an OCIO Processor object to a CTF file.
+Similarly there is a write method on the GroupTransform class.

 **Config authors**: You may use CTF to store a chain of arbitrary OCIO transforms to an XML file for use in a config or to send as a self-contained file.

-**Developers**: A given OCIO processor may be easily serialized and restored.
+**Developers**: A given OCIO Processor may be easily serialized and restored.

 Access to all transforms from the public API